 As required by Basel III, the Firm calculates Regulatory VaR assuming a 10-day holding period and an expected tail loss methodology, which approximates a 99% confidence level.
-Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the one-day, Regulatory VaR estimates not more than once every 100 trading days.
+Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by Regulatory VaR using a one-day holding period not more than once every 100 trading days.